 According to the procedures for the FATF fourth round of the mutual evaluations, which require countries to report on progress made in adhering to the international standards relating to Anti-Money Laundering (AML), Combating Financing of Terrorism (CFT) and Proliferation (CPF), the Anti-Money Laundering Permanent Committee (AMLPC), located at the Saudi Arabian Monetary Authority, in cooperation with the Permanent Committee for Combating Terrorism Crime and its Financing (PCCT), the Permanent Committee for Implementing Security Council Resolutions in accordance with Chapter VII, and the Permanent Committee for Legal Assistance Requests, prepared the 1st follow-up report of the Kingdom in its Technical Compliance and Effectiveness sections.

 The report describes the Kingdom's efforts and measures in the field of AML/CFT/CPF since the adoption of the Mutual Evaluation Report (MER) in June 2018.
-FATF discussed the report at its Plenary Meeting held from 16 to 18 October 2019.
-The report was approved and published on 17 January 2020.
+FATF discussed the report at its Plenary Meeting held during 16-18/10/2019.
+The report was approved and published on 17/01/2020.

 The report shows the Kingdom's progress made in the level of compliance with International Standards, as the Kingdom became Compliant and Largely Compliant in (38), instead of (36) Recommendations of the FATF’s 40 Recommendations, making it among the advanced countries in terms of complying with international standards in this field.
 As a result of the competent authorities efforts, FATF has now re-rated the following Recommendations: